SoNearSonar/WaifuImAPI-NET/Documentation/usage.md

 NOTES:
 - Favorites requires getting an Authorization token and storing it somewhere in any projects that are made.
 It is not recommended to store it as plain-text or on a open source repository.
 A token can be obtained from logging in [here](https://www.waifu.im/dashboard/)
-- Reporting images requires your waifu.im account to have the reporting permissions
+- Reporting images requires your waifu.im account to have image report permissions

 ### Report Image
 Reporting an image: